How to Properly Shoot an AR-15 for Beginners

 • Always be aware of your target and what is behind it.

-Now let's look at how to shoot the AR-15.
+Now, let's look at how to shoot the AR-15 as a beginner.

 Loading

-1. Visually confirm that the chamber and magazine well are empty and that fire/safe selector is on "safe."
+1. Visually confirm that the chamber and magazine well are empty and that the fire/safe selector is set to “safe.”

 2. With the bolt closed or fully forward, firmly insert a loaded magazine until you feel it engage.